Glycerin (C₃H₈O₃) Uses, Grades & Specifications | Export Globally

 Types in Detail

 Glycerin comes in three common grades, and each one has unique benefits.
 Crude glycerin contains about 40–88% purity, and it usually appears as a by-product.
-Technical grade glycerin has about 98% purity, and it serves industries very well.
-Finally, USP grade glycerin reaches 99.7% purity, and it works safely in food, cosmetics, and medicine.
+Technical grade C3H8O3 has about 98% purity, and it serves industries very well.
+Finally, USP grade C3H8O3 reaches 99.7% purity, and it works safely in food, cosmetics, and medicine.

 The C3H8O3 price depends on both grade and purity.
 Buyers can select crude, technical, or USP grade based on their needs.
 Moreover, ATDM always shares updated prices, and this helps customers choose the right option.